 “Now that’s an idea.”
 Put the cheese inside the cracker.

-Combos are hollowed-out crackers, pretzels, or tortillas containing various flavors of soft fillings, including cheddar cheese, nacho cheese, and pepperoni pizza.
+Combos are hollowed-out crackers, pretzels, or tortillas containing various flavors of soft fillings, including cheddar cheese and pepperoni pizza.
 Originally made by Anheuser-Busch brewery's snack division, Eagle Snacks, Combos are now distributed by Mars Incorporated.